Software Development Analytics in Practice: A Systematic Literature Review: Conclusions

 It targeted eight specific aspects related with the goals, sources, methods used and contributions provided in certain areas of the SDLC.
 Our goal was to extract the most relevant dimensions associated with software development practices and highlight where and what were the potential contributions given by those works to the SDLC.
 From a quality assessment perspective, our aim was also to classify the benefits provided by those studies to significant software development concerns such as: quality/technical debt, time, costs, risks and security, therefore, a taxonomy was created to evaluate them.

-Source code repositories, such as GitHub and Git, and App stores like Google Play Store are the most common data sources used in SDA.
-The most frequent study type is Experimental Case Study and the most common stakeholder of those studies are the developers.
-Product and Project Managers are also often present but in a less prevalence that one would expect.
-Mining methods have evolved in the last few years and that is reflected in the long list we got.
-Not surprisingly we found that descriptive statistics are the most usual method followed by correlation analysis.
-Being software development an important process on every organization, it was remarkable to find that process mining is present in only one study.
-Most contributions for the SDLC were given in the software quality dimension.
-Time Management and Costs Control were softly debated.
-The Security Analysis aspect, although with a weak evidence, leads us to think that this is an increasing topic of concern for organizations and researchers.
-However, we were expecting more work in this area because security is persistently in the forefront of concerns in the field.
-Risk Management contributions are almost non existent in the literature we evaluated.
+Source code repositories, such as GitHub and Git, and App stores like Google Play Store \textbf{(top 3 $>\textbf{50\%}$ )}, exploratory case studies ($\textbf{45.24\%}$), and developers ($\textbf{100\%}$) are the most common data sources, study types, and stakeholders, respectively.
+Testers ($\textbf{19.05\%}$) also get moderate attention from researchers.
+Product managers' ($\textbf{40.48\%}$) concerns are being addressed frequently and project managers ($\textbf{7.14\%}$) are also present but with less prevalence.
+Mining methods are rapidly evolving, as reflected in their identified long list.
+Descriptive statistics ($\textbf{97.62\%}$) are the most usual method followed by correlation analysis ($\textbf{54.76\%}$).
+Being software development an important process in every organization, it was unexpected to find that process mining was present in only one study ($\textbf{2.38\%}$).
+Most contributions to the software development life cycle were given in the quality dimension ($\textbf{100\%}$).
+Time management ($\textbf{45.2\%}$) and costs control ($\textbf{30.9\%}$) were less prevalent.
+The analysis of security aspects appear in ($\textbf{11.9\%}$) of the studies.
+Although with a small presence in this analysis, evidences suggest it is an increasing topic of concern.
+Risk management contributions are scarce ($\textbf{9.52\%}$).

 Our analysis highlighted a number of limitations and shortcomings on the SDA practice and bring the focus to open issues that need to be addressed by future research.
 It is our understanding, that our work may provide a baseline for conducting future research and the findings presented here will lead to higher quality research in this domain.